sfidanza/worldcup/README.md

 This will plug a few additional niceties for local development:

 - A mongo-express DB admin interface is available on port 8091
-- The server source files are mapped to your local folder:
-  - Node is run through nodemon, so you can edit the local files and the server will be refreshed on the fly
-  - The debug port is mapped (9229) so you can set breakpoints
+- The debug port is mapped (9229) so you can set breakpoints in your node.js code

-NOTE: the client files can not be edited on the fly yet.
-For now you still need to refresh through rebuilding the container:

-    docker-compose up -d --build
+- Whatever file you need to work on, your edits will be taken on the fly (on save)
+  - Server and client source folders in the containers are mapped to your host filesystem
+  - Both have a watcher to update what's necessary on file save (`nodemon` for server, `grunt watch` for client)

 ## Production setup